Better From the Back! See How Meghan Markle, Kate Middleton and Princess Diana's Wedding Gown Trains Stack Up

 Meghan follows in Diana and Kate ’s footsteps, who both collaborated with British female designers for their royal weddings (Diana with Elizabeth Emanuel, Kate with Sarah Burton for Alexander McQueen).

 The train of Meghan’s stunning white silk gown flowed in soft round folds cushioned by an underskirt in triple silk organza.
-The delicate veil, made from silk tulle, featured a trim of hand-embroidered flowers in silk threads and organza.
+The delicate 16-foot veil, made from silk tulle, featured a trim of hand-embroidered flowers in silk threads and organza.

 Crops of wheat, which symbolize love and charity, sit at the very front of the veil, which took hundreds of hours to craft.